Where We Will Be in Ten Years . . . Starts with ME! (Matthew 25:14-30)

 - Had just left full-time ministry and thought I’d spend the rest of my career in academia.

 Where will I be in ten years?

-- I will have been married for over 30 years.
+- I will have been married for 35 years.

 Where are you going to be in ten years?